MainulDip/iOS-study/Linux-Swift-Install.md

 -> After Export check the swift version to confirm
  - swift --version

-Note: Only by terminal command -> export PATH=/path/to/Swift/usr/bin:"${PATH}" -> Temporarily add the executable in path, no permanent solution.
+Note: Only by terminal command -> export PATH=/path/to/Swift/usr/bin:"${PATH}" -> Temporarily add the executable in path, no permanent solutions